sayanta01/JS/notes/fullstackopen/03-programming-server-node-express/03-mongo.md

 # Debugging Node applications
 - Printing to the console is a tried and true method, and it's always worth doing https://swizec.com/blog/javascript-debugging-slightly-beyond-consolelog/
 ## VS Code
-- This can be done by choosing Add Configuration... on the drop-down menu https://code.visualstudio.com/docs/debugtest/debugging
+- Can be done by Add Configuration... on the drop-down menu https://code.visualstudio.com/docs/debugtest/debugging
 ## Chrome DevTools
 - Debugging is also possible with the Chrome developer console by starting your application with the command:
   `node --inspect index.js`
 - You can access the debugger by clicking the green icon - the node logo - that appears in the Chrome developer console

 # Question Everything
 - The key is to be systematic.
 Since the problem can exist anywhere